 NUTRITION: A huge part of the book is providing helpful information about what I eat and why when it comes to training and racing.
 As such, I would have been asleep at the wheel had I not specifically mentioned a wide array of quality products that I have used and find helpful.
 Again, I am not nor have I ever been paid to say anything about any third party nutritional product.
 Disclosure: I have occasionally received free product from both Vega and Sunwarrior.
 I received these products because I like them and solicited their support.
 They were kind enough to oblige.
 No money has ever changed hands.
-I do have a banner ad for Vega on my site but I am not an affiliate and receive zero compensation for this support; I simply think it’s a worthy product.
-As for Sunwarrior, I have no formal relationship with this company either beyond the fact that we are friends and I think it’s an excellent organization worthy of support.
+As for both Vega and Sunwarrior, I have no formal or financial relationship with these companies beyond the fact that I am friends with Brendan Brazier (Vega formulator) and I think both are excellent organizations worthy of support.
 I also mention that my long-time friend Compton Rom of Ascended Health provided me with his plant-based home brew elixirs; but I have no financial relationship with his company and the products he makes for me are not even for sale; so again, nothing really in it for me other than pointing out that Compton knows his stuff.
 I also mention a ton of other companies — such as CarboPro, FRS, SaltStick and Hammer Nutrition — with whom I have no relationship; products I have always purchased retail at full price.
 And I continue to assert that they are good products worthy of your consideration.
 I also list a wide variety of other food & training nutritional products (particularly in the Resources section) that I recommend — for no reason other than I think they would be helpful in providing a variety of choices for the reader.
 Had I not been detailed in this regard, the question, “what do you eat” would linger and I would not have done a very good job of writing a thorough book.

 VITAMIX: If you know me, you know I am a huge fan of this product and stand behind it 100% as a life changer.
 My wife and I bought an old model 4500 at full retail price over five years ago and to this day it’s the only Vitamix we have ever owned, frayed edges and all.
 Disclosure: Due in part to the popularity of our cooking instructional videos on my YouTube Channel, my wife and I do now have an affiliate relationship with this company.
 What does this mean?
 It means that if someone buys a Vitamix after clicking on my website banner ad (and only after clicking my banner ad), then they get free shipping on full retail price and I get a small kickback fee that amounts to pocket change.
 But that’s it.
 Maybe I should have disclosed this fact in the book.
 In retrospect, I wish I had.
 But I did not advertise the hyperlink or attempt to persuade anyone to buy this product through my website.
 Buy it elsewhere (it can be found cheaper online if you poke around) and I get nothing beyond knowing that you just bought something that will have a positive impact on your life, which is great by me — and my only goal.
 In addition, and in an effort to be fair and balanced, I made a very intentional and conscious point of mentioning Vitamix’s biggest competitor BlendTec as a good comparable product.
 I’ve seen videos of the BlendTec grinding an iPad to dust, so it’s more than legit.

-JAI LIFESTYLE: In the book I do point out that I offer additional personally developed products to those that are interested.
-A digital e-cookbook for recipes called JAI SEED (because Finding Ultra is not a recipe book and I realize people want to know what and how to cook some of the things I eat and describe in the book); a plant-based protein recovery formula that I have recently developed called JAI REPAIR (listed along with competitive products which I have no vested financial interest in); a meditation program called JAI RELEASE; and a cleansing protocol called JAI RENEW (which is still in development and not currently available for sale).
-My wife and I founded and run Jai Lifestyle – it’s our company.
-In fact, it’s our pride and joy — the result of many years of hard work.
-And yes, we have product and services offerings.
+MY PRODUCTS: In the book I do point out that I offer additional personally developed products to those that are interested.
+A digital e-cookbook for recipes called JAI SEED (because Finding Ultra is not a recipe book and I realize people want to know what and how to cook some of the things I eat and describe in the book); a plant-based protein recovery formula that I have developed called JAI REPAIR (listed right along with competitive products which I have no vested financial interest in); a meditation program called JAI RELEASE.
+These products are my pride and joy — the result of many years of hard work.
 Of course, I want people to know about these products that we have toiled diligently to develop, that we believe in and use daily ourselves.
 Wouldn’t you?
 At the same time, I endeavored to not blatantly advertise and again made sure I listed a wide variety of comparable and competitive products in the Resources section of the Appendix, including a voluminous listing of other cookbooks, plant-based nutrition primers, helpful website links and food products.

 In all honesty, my intention in being specific about third party products and brands throughout the book emanated from a two-fold desire: 1) to create evocative prose through attention to detail and specificity; and 2) to provide as much concrete information and resources for the reader as possible.
 I realize now that a few of you out there took it as otherwise.